ndlarsen/ndlarsen.github.io/_drafts/2019-10-06-building-a-full-stack-web-application-part-3-rest-api-via-play-and-scala.md

 ```
 The first line will tell Play the actually enable the module and the last is defining the url of the database instance in our Docker container from [part 2]({% post_url 2019-10-06-building-a-full-stack-web-application-part-2-storage-with-mongodb %})

-## Data conversion
+### Data conversion
----
-As an example we'll write functionality to find users by supplying an email address.
-In order to provide the result from the database we're going to deserialize the JSON we recieve from the database into objects and serialize the objects back into JSON again before providing it the the API client.
+In order to get data from and put data into the database we're going to deserialize the JSON we recieve from the database into objects and serialize the objects back into JSON again before providing it the the API client.
 Yes, in this case it's a bit contrived and unneeded as we're not processing the data within the API but for the purpose of making a simple example it's fine.
 For this `JSON -> object -> JSON` process to work, we need to model the data as classes and ensure we have some formatters to handle the conversion.

-### The models
+#### The models
 The overall data structure and relations are outlined in [part 1]({% post_url 2019-10-05-building-a-full-stack-web-application-part-1-introduction-and-setup %}#data-structure).
-Rather that modeling the entire structure, we'll keep it to user, name, part of the location, street, login and picture.
-I placed all models inside `app/models/UserModels.scala` abd hey look like this:
+Rather that model the entire structure, we'll keep it to user, name, part of the location, street, and picture.
+I placed all models inside `app/models/UserModels.scala` abd they look like this:

 ```scala
 package models